Madisyn Cox

-Madisyn Cox (born May 30, 1995) is an American former swimmer specialising in individual medley events.
+Madisyn Cox (born May 30, 1995) is an American former swimmer specializing in individual medley events.

 College career

 For the Texas Longhorns she was named the 2015 and 2017 Big 12 Conference Swimmer of the Year.
 She is a 10-time All-American.

 International career

 2014

 She competed in the 4 × 200-meter freestyle relay at the Short Course World Championships.

 2015

-Cox took silver in 200-meter individual medley at the 2015 Summer Universiade.
+Cox took silver in the 200-meter individual medley at the 2015 Summer Universiade.

 2016

 She won bronze in the 400-meter individual medley at the 2016 Short Course World Championships.
 She had originally finished 4th, but was elevated to bronze, along with teammate Ella Eastin being elevated to silver, when Ánh Viên Nguyễn was disqualified from second place.

 2017

 Cox qualified to swim the 200-meter individual medley at the World Championships after finishing second at the 2017 US Nationals.
 She went on to win the bronze medal in Budapest with a time of 2:09.71.
-She also won a gold medal as a prelim swimmer of the 4x200 freestyle relay.
+She also won a gold medal as a prelim swimmer in the 4x200 freestyle relay.